Cosmian/mse-cli/documentation/docs/cloud/subcommand/localtest.md

 We recommend to run this test before any deployment.
 It ensures that the Docker contains all the dependencies needed for your own application.

+You can also add an extra argument: `--no-tests`.
+If so, the docker is started but no test is run.
+You can therefore run any requests or programs against the spawned docker.

 !!! warning "Opened port"